Burp Intruder attack results

 - Scan / Spider / Send to ... - You can send any item to other Burp tools, to perform further attacks or analysis.
 The ability to send requests between tools forms the core of Burp's user-driven workflow.

-- Show response in browser - You can use this to render the selected response in your browser, to avoid the limitations of Burp's built-in HTML renderer.
-When you select this option, Burp gives you a unique URL that you can paste into your browser (configured to use the current instance of Burp as its proxy), to render the response.
+- Show response in browser - You can use this to render the selected response in Burp's browser, to avoid the limitations of Burp's built-in HTML renderer.
+When you select this option, Burp gives you a unique URL that you can paste into Burp's browser to render the response.
 The resulting browser request is served by Burp with the exact response that you selected (the request is not forwarded to the original web server), and yet the response is processed by the browser in the context of the originally requested URL.
-Hence, relative links within the response will be handled properly by your browser.
-As a result, your browser may make additional requests (for images, CSS, etc.) in the course of rendering the response - these will be handled by Burp in the usual way.
+Hence, relative links within the response will be handled properly by the browser.
+As a result, the browser may make additional requests (for images, CSS, etc.) in the course of rendering the response - these will be handled by Burp in the usual way.

-- Request in browser - You can use this to re-issue the selected request in your browser (configured to use the current instance of Burp as its proxy), either in the original session (causing Burp to issue the request using the exact Cookie header that appeared in the original request), or in the current browser session (causing Burp to issue the request using the cookies supplied by your browser).
+- Request in browser - You can use this to re-issue the selected request in Burp's browser, either in the original session (causing Burp to issue the request using the exact Cookie header that appeared in the original request), or in the current browser session (causing Burp to issue the request using the cookies supplied by the browser).